MachinePhoenix/homepage/content/_index.md

           description: |2-
               Advised by [Prof. Jieping Ye](http://www.yelabs.net/), my researches include:

-              * Proposed SalaMAnder, a Shapley-value-based framework for quantifying component-level contributions in CoT reasoning.
-Specifically, we develop an efficient stratified sampling algorithm to compute Shapley value for mathematical expression attribution and CoSP (Cardinality of Shapley Positives) metric.
-Theoretical derivation and comprehensive validation across multiple models and benchmarks present a robust monotonic correlation between CoSP and model performance, providing theoretical explanations for the empirical success of CoT.
-(EMNLP 2025 accepted)

-              * Proposed CRFT, a novel method that identifies and optimizes critical representations that integrate significant information from preceding layers or regulate subsequent layer representations.
-CRFT effectively optimizes the representations in a low-rank linear subspace through information flow analysis.
-(ACL 2025 accepted)

-              * Explored the mechanism of LLM distillation and explained the pattern of long CoT, after which significantly improved the distilled model’s reasoning capacity.

         - title: Interpretable Machine Learning Intern
           company: Interpretable ML Lab, SJTU